 We love how a wedding arch can transform a ceremony.
-Framing the newlyweds, an archway makes the perfect backdrop to be married in front of, underneath or behind.
+Framing the couple, an archway makes the perfect backdrop to be married in front of, underneath or behind.
 The issue is, many brides dismiss the idea of an arch as it’s seen as old fashioned.
-Nothing could be further from the truth though, with wedding arches regularly popping up at ceremonies and venues.
+Nothing could be further from the truth, with wedding arches regularly popping up at ceremonies and venues.
 We’re sharing seven wedding arch ideas we love, along with things you’ll need to take into consideration if using a wedding arch on your special day.

 7 Gorgeous Ideas for Your Wedding Arch